gerardbyrne/katacoda-scenarios/html/step2.md

 10. Preview the code using the HTML Preview command relevant to your computer e.g. command+shift+v.

-11. Return to the HTML code by repeating the HTML Preview command e.g. command+shift+v.
+11. Return to the HTML code by clicking on the tab beside this preview tab.

-# IMPORTANT NOTE
+## IMPORTANT NOTE

 This has saved us time **but** it is important to look at the new code to see the:

 - **similarities**
   - all inputs are of type text.
 - **changes**
   - the name for each row has been changed.
   - the id for each row has been changed.
   - the for in each label matches the new name in the input.

 ## CODE ANALYSIS